xania/view/README.md

 - ~~cache~~
 - ...

-So how can we update the view without re-rendering?
-The solution is examined by _Xania_ is fine-grained reactivity.
+So how can _Xania_ update the view without re-rendering?
+The solution is examined by _Xania_ is fine-grained reactivity and binding to state objects and observables.

-##### 2. Use the platform
+##### 2. _Xania_ uses the platform

 First class support for